-3.7.2 PRODUCT MANAGEMENT
+8.2 PRODUCT MANAGEMENT

-Imerys' Commitment 2019 objectives Principles UN SDGS Innovate through our product portfolio by assessing the sustainability of our products, ■ Product Sustainability ✓ Assess Imerys product solutions according to additional sustainability criteria to support sustainable innovation and business development processes and services to Mid-term objectives - Principle 7 contribute solutions for society Product Sustainability Assess Imerys Products in Application Combinations (PAC) according to the SPM methodology to cover at least 40% of Imerys product portfolio (by revenue) by the end of 2022 Ensure at least 50% of Group New Product Developments are scored as 'Sustainable Solutions' by the end of 2022 Principle 8 Principle 9 SDG 12 SDG 13 the positive impacts linked to its business and satisfy current and future market and customers' needs.
+Imerys' Commitment 2019 objectives UNGC Principles UN SDGS Innovate through our product portfolio by assessing the sustainability of our products, Product Sustainability Assess Imerys product solutions according to additional sustainability criteria to support sustainable innovation and business development · processes and services to Mid-term objectives - Principle 7 contribute solutions for society Product Sustainability Assess Imerys Products in Application Combinations (PAC) according to the SPM methodology to cover at least 40% of Imerys product portfolio (by revenue) by the end of 2022 Ensure at least 50% of Group New Product Developments are scored as 'Sustainable Solutions' by the end of 2022 Principle 8 Principle 9 SDG 12 SDG 13 linked to its business and satisfy current and future market and customers' needs.
 The Group's commitment to sustainable product management and the development of technologies is a means to contribute to SDG 12 to ensure sustainable consumption and production patterns and to SDG 13 to take urgent action to combat climate change and its impacts.

 Imerys is committed to providing high-quality products to its customers, and indirectly, to end-users through sound, responsible and sustainable product management.
-By identifying and understanding the implications and opportunities linked to the global market trends presented in chapter 1, section 1.1.1.2 of the Universal Registration Document, the Group is able to maximize
+By identifying and understanding the implications and opportunities linked to the global market trends presented in section 1.1.2 of the present report, the Group is able to maximize the positive impacts